masterk63/memcached/README.md

 # memcached.js

 memcached.js is inspired in memcached server.
-This implementantion it's just a subset, not include all commands, the commands currently supported are listed bellow.
+This implementation's just a subset, not include all commands, the commands currently supported are listed below.

-The server is useful if you want a simple memcached server that integrates with your existing node.js infrastructure; otherwise just use [the original memcached](http://memcached.org/) which is a very lightweight.
+The server is useful if you want a simple memcached server that integrates with your existing node.js infrastructure, otherwise use [the original memcached](http://memcached.org/), which is very lightweight.

 ### Usage